BEST KEPT SECRETS

 - Leave the city a little later than the walkers and ride in the van to the castle where you'll join the walkers for the narrated tour.

-DINNER: The trip back to the hotel will takes you past a popular local vacation spot where you'll stop for dinner: a village on lake Saint-Point, where chef Marc Faivre creates contemporary recipes using seasonal local ingredients.
+DINNER: The trip back to the hotel will take us past a popular local vacation spot where you'll stop for dinner: a village on lake Saint-Point, where chef Marc Faivre creates contemporary recipes using seasonal local ingredients.
 His gastronomical country-style restaurant, which was once his family’s farmhouse, makes the sophistication and refinement of his food even more astonishing.
 This restaurant boasts one Michelin star.

 Breakfast at the hotel.